udu3324/stm32pe-midi/JOURNAL.md

 I had no clue what i was getting myself into.
 All these steps led me to this.
 It took so long troubleshooting why it didn't show up in my taskbar as a USB device.
 Turns out..
 It shouldnt!
 It shows up only in device manager in a hidden dropdown that i didnt even know that existed.

 **Total time spent: 6 hours**

+# July 23rd: TMAG5273 Pain

+I am now experiencing even more issues.
+Either I am not using the library correctly or i2c is running directly over the com port communications and interrupting anything from going through.

+There is a bunch of troubleshooting I've done that has gotten me little steps closer.
+I just have no clue what to do.

+Currently on this commit, everything just gives up and freezes on the `TMAG5273_Init(&tmag);` line.
+I am losing all my hairs.

+**Total time spent: 7 hours**